0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 ### Deploying the components

-The infrastructure for the three components has to be deployed for each chain.
+The infrastructure for all three components needs to be deployed for each chain.
 This means that every new CDK chain must have a new producer, transformer, and consumer.
-Once these are deployed, the API endpoints can start exposing data for the chain.
+Once these components are deployed, the API endpoints can start exposing data for the respective chain.

 ## Endpoints